Skip to Main Content

 Loan or hardship distribution from your 401(k) plan

-If you need more money than you could get with a paycheck advance or your employer doesn’t offer them and you have a 401(k), consider asking for a 401(k) loan or hardship assistance.
+If you need more money than you could get with a paycheck advance and you have a 401(k), consider asking for a 401(k) loan or hardship assistance.
 There’s no credit check, and you can access the funds quickly in most cases.

-But you can expect to pay interest on the loan amount even though you’re borrowing from yourself.
+You can expect to pay interest on the loan amount even though you’re borrowing from yourself.
 These funds are deposited back into your retirement account but on a post-tax basis.
+If you lose or leave your job while carrying a balance, you’ll need to repay it by the next tax day.

 Borrow money from family or friends

-If you want to avoid taking out an easy loan or pay minimal interest, ask a family member or friend to borrow money.
-This option lets you avoid the formal process of applying for a loan, and you may have more flexible repayment options.
+This option lets you avoid the formal process of applying for a loan.
+You may have more flexible repayment options.
 Also, the person who loans you money might not charge you interest.
 Get the terms of the loan agreement in writing and repay the loan as promised to avoid damaging your relationship with the lender.

 Bottom line